amritrajb/A-collection-of-NLP-related-topics/README.md

-# NLP_Slides
-A collection of NLP related topics.
+# A collection of NLP related topics.

 Think of the last time you used a voice-assistant.
 Maybe Apple’s Siri, Amazon’s Alexa, or maybe Google Assistant.
 Well, voice-assistants are just one of the many applications of Natural Language Processing, the focus of this presentation.
 NLP is something used in various day-to-day technologies, so this presentation should shed some light on the mechanics of those technologies.
 I’m a data science student at Purdue, so Natural Language Processing is something very closely related to my field that I explore and apply and also something that I am quite interested in.